c3g/GenPipes/genpipes/tools/wizard_json/README-wizard-json.txt

 - Command guide
   - Within this guide, the user can also follow the step guide if needed

-Legend of the node names and their function:
+**Legend of the node names and their function:**
 - start_general_guide: Asks the user if they need help deploying GenPipes
-  - Yes → goes to the start of deployment_guide.json
+  - Yes → start of deployment_guide.json
-  - No → goes to pipeline_help
+  - No → pipeline_help

 - pipeline_help: Asks if the user needs help selecting the appropriate pipeline
-  - Yes → goes to the start of pipeline_guide.json
+  - Yes → start of pipeline_guide.json
-  - No → goes to pipeline_selection
+  - No → pipeline_selection

 - pipeline_selection: Lets the user select a pipeline
   - Selection leads to <pipeline_name>_pipeline_selected